tc39/proposal-eventual-send/README.md

 A separate [Wavy Dot Proposal](https://github.com/Agoric/proposal-wavy-dot) proposes a more convenient syntax for calling the new internal methods proposed here.
-However, the eventual-send interface proposed here is valuable even without the wavy dot syntax.
+However, the eventual-send API described here is valuable even without the wavy dot syntax.